jj1bdx/avrhwrng/README.md

 ## how to write the image

+* Compiled files are in `compiled-files` directory

     # for ATmega168 optiboot
     avrdude -D -c arduino -p m168 -b 115200 -P /dev/cuport-name \
             -U flash:w:target-filename.hex

 ## Test results on Version 2

+For the tagged binary `v2rev1-20150925`:

 * FIPS 140-2 failure rate: ~0.0008 for ~138000 blocks
 * TestU01 Rabbit and Alphabit tests passed on 64Mbyte samples